 Our aim is to provide comprehensive training in the field of ageing research.
 We offer a unique curriculum with an emphasis on basic scientific logic, critical thinking, but centred on the exciting current research into the biology of ageing and age-related disease, combined with an individual career mentoring programme.

 We have put together a structured PhD programme conducted in English.
 The graduate school's coursework includes a method and logic training through a journal club, a comprehensive lecture series on ageing research, as well as seminars, courses and training in specialized methods, scientific soft skills, and career mentoring.
-A thesis committee monitors students’ research progress through regular reports and meetings.
+A thesis advisory committee monitors students’ research progress through regular reports and meetings.